 I've had a longtime interest in the Civil War.
 In fact, some of my patients in Connecticut may recall how my waiting room was decorated with my collection of Civil War generals and battle scenes.
-So, this summer I was delighted to take in the annual Deep River Ancient Muster, a two-hour event with fife and drum corps.
+So, I was delighted a few years back to take in the annual Deep River Ancient Muster, a two-hour event with fife and drum corps.

 My wife feels strong ties to this town because it was her paternal grandfather's hometown, and he often brought her there to visit his family.
 Little did either of us realize that this sleepy little village hosts the largest fife and drum corps muster in the world!
 Its impact on me was palpable.